rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 But what about the non-`Campbell Scientific` loggers?

-An equivalent tool was custom built in `Python` -
+Nothing off-the-shelf existed, and so an equivalent tool was custom built in `Python` -

 Remote sensors are normally in deserts so connecting to them is not cheap or easy.
 So a 3rd party, [`SmartGrid Technologies`](https://www.igrid.co.za/), was hired to sync files from the loggers to their cloud-based filesystem.
 These files still need to be synced from there to the same place as the `LoggerNet` files so a `Python` job was created to do so.